 Why does my fourth-grader resist reading so much?

 Reading out loud can be humiliating and uncomfortable for struggling readers in the 4th grade.
-At this age, they are intelligent enough to identify their parents’ and teachers’ pressure.
+They are intelligent enough to identify their parents’ and teachers’ pressure at this age.
 Watching their peers read with ease can also be frustrating and demeaning.
 As a result, they avoid reading in totality.

 Why is my fourth grader performing poorly in reading compared to other subjects?